PmagPy/RockmagPy-notebooks/_sources/book/intro.md

 Live notebooks 🚀
 ^^^

-Launch RockmagPy notebooks on Earthref's JupyterHub.
+Launch RockmagPy notebooks in the cloud on Earthref's JupyterHub.
 Run `rockmag_set_up.ipynb` to start.
 :::

 :::{grid-item-card}